| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - Enter date of birth

-- Choose monthly or yearly contribution
+- Choose yearly or monthly contribution

 - Enter contribution amount

-- Select contribution type
+- Select step-up strategy

 - Set expected return and annuity rate